FALLACY 4:

 To have no end but truth, and to examine reasonings with so much care, that even prejudice shall not be able to mislead us. (p.
 276)

-As observed in (5), each discussant will say that is precisely what he or she does.
-The attempt to expose the sophism seems to be doomed from the start, as if, in a conflictual dialogue, we were condemned never to know who speaks the truth.
+As noted in (5), each discussant will claim to be doing exactly that.
+The attempt to expose the sophism seems to be doomed from the start, as if we are condemned in a conflictual dialogue in which we will never know who is telling the truth.

 2.2 “Of the false reasoning which arise from objects themselves”